 Install software that tracks time and attendance

 If there's no way for you to check or validate the number of hours your employees are working, you are just leaving yourself vulnerable to time theft.
 One of the best ways is to install time and attendance software.
-A truly helpful tool that ensures staff are not doing unnecessary, non work-related activities while on work time.
+A helpful tool ensuring staff are not doing unnecessary, non-work-related activities while on work time.

-It also guarantees your employees are only paid based on the hours they have worked on.
-Plus, it also tracks tardiness, absences, productivity and other factors that contribute to time theft.
+It also guarantees your employees are only paid based on their work hours.
+It also tracks delinquency, absences, productivity and other factors contributing to time theft.

 Implement communication transparency between all employees

 As an employer, you should be clear about company expectations and rules for your workforce to adhere to, whether they are working remotely or on-site.
-You should implement stringent rules as to what is acceptable and what is not while working.
-Keep away from putting any vague impression to avoid misunderstandings.
+You should implement stringent rules regarding what is acceptable and what is not while working.
+Keep away from putting any vague impressions to avoid misunderstandings.